-Kerry M Broman, LCSW, MSW is a Regulatory Consultant for Robert A. Less & Associates, advising on regulatory and ethical mental health issues for Clinical Social Workers practicing in the State of Colorado.
+Kerry M Broman, LCSW, MSW is a Regulatory Consultant for Robert A. Lees & Associates, advising on regulatory and ethical mental health issues for Clinical Social Workers practicing in the State of Colorado.

 Kerry M Broman is a Licensed Clinical Social Worker in private practice.
 Kerry has been treating individuals, couples and families in Colorado since 1999.
 Kerry has worked in public and parochial school settings as well as adolescent day treatment and residential treatment facilities.

 Kerry is currently an Affiliate Faculty Member at Metro State University of Denver in the graduate Social Work program.
 She currently teaches Direct Practice, Evidence Based Practice in Mental Health, and Field Seminar.
 As a field seminar instructor she also serves as a faculty field liaison to her students, visiting their field placements throughout the academic year.